jaredfholgate/cvservice/README.md

 I chose Azure App Service due to time constraints, it is very easy to configure and get up and running.

-The appllication gets it's connection string from Environment variables provided by the app service.
+The appllication gets it's connection string from Environment variables provided by the App Aervice.

 The App Service urls are;